ibyf0r3ns1cs/forensics-ir-tools/README.md

 * Network Evidence Analysis and Investigation - which enables the analysis and investigation of network evidence that has been collected.
 * Host-Based Evidence Acquisition - which facilitates the collection of both volatile and non-volatile data from a compromised system.
 * Host-Based Evidence Analysis and Investigation - which enables the analysis of the Host-Based evidence that has been collected.

-## Check out the Directories if you are lookig for Tools of specific Types.